Cheon Jun-ho: Political career

 Cheon is known for work protecting cultural heritage sites and environmental preservation.
-In 2005, he served as the Co-Chairman of the Citizen's Union Against the Construction of Apartments at the Deoksugung Palace and successfully stopped the construction of the apartment complex.
+In 2005, he served as the Co-Chairman of the Citizen's Union Against the Construction of Apartments at the palace Deoksugung and successfully stopped the construction of the apartment complex.
 He also served as the Executive Director of the Roh Moo-hyun and Kim Dae-Jung Citizen Remembrance Committee in 2009.
 He continued to work in both minor and major citizens' movements until 2010.

 From 2011, he began working as the planning adviser and personal assistant to Mayor of Seoul, Park Won-soon.
 He joined the Democratic Party of Korea in February 2016 and was nominated as the party's candidate for the Gangbuk A constituency in the 2016 South Korean legislative election but lost to Cheong Yang-seog.
 He ran for the same constituency in the 2020 South Korean legislative election and defeated Cheong Yang-seog.